 Seek medical attention if you notice a sudden onset of numbness or weakness, or loss of bladder or bowel control.

-As you age, the bones and cartilage that make up your backbone and neck gradually develop wear and tear.
+As people age, the structures that make up the backbone and neck gradually develop wear and tear.
 These changes can include:

-Dehydrated disks.
-Disks act like cushions between the vertebrae of your spine.
-By the age of 40, most people's spinal disks begin drying out and shrinking, which allows more bone-on-bone contact between the vertebrae.
+- Dehydrated disks.
+Disks act like cushions between the vertebrae of the spine.
+By the age of 40, most people's spinal disks begin drying out and shrinking.
+As the disks become smaller, there is more bone-on-bone contact between the vertebrae.

-Bone spurs.
-Disk degeneration often results in the spine producing extra amounts of bone in a misguided effort to strengthen the spine.
+- Bone spurs.
+As the disks break down, the body may produce extra amounts of bone in a misguided effort to strengthen the spine.
 These bone spurs can sometimes pinch the spinal cord and nerve roots.

-Stiff ligaments.
+- Stiff ligaments.
 Ligaments are cords of tissue that connect bone to bone.
-Spinal ligaments can stiffen with age, making your neck less flexible.
+Spinal ligaments can stiffen with age, making the neck less flexible.

 Risk factors for cervical spondylosis include:

-Age.
-Cervical spondylosis is a normal part of aging.
+- Age.
+Cervical spondylosis occurs commonly as part of aging.

-Occupation.
-Jobs that involve repetitive neck motions, awkward positioning or a lot of overhead work put extra stress on your neck.
+- Occupation.
+Jobs that involve repetitive neck motions, awkward positioning or a lot of overhead work put extra stress on the neck.

-Neck injuries.
+- Neck injuries.
 Previous neck injuries appear to increase the risk of cervical spondylosis.

-Genetic factors.
-Some individuals in certain families will experience more of these changes over time, while others will not.
+- Genetic factors.
+Some individuals in certain families will experience more of these changes over time.

-Smoking.
+- Smoking.
 Smoking has been linked to increased neck pain.

-If your spinal cord or nerve roots become severely compressed as a result of cervical spondylosis, the damage can be permanent.
+If cervical spondylosis severely compresses your spinal cord or nerve roots, the damage can be permanent.

-Checking the range of motion in your neck
+- Checking the range of motion in your neck

-Testing your reflexes and muscle strength to find out if there's pressure on your spinal nerves or spinal cord
+- Testing your reflexes and muscle strength to find out if there's pressure on your spinal nerves or spinal cord

-Watching you walk to see if spinal compression is affecting your gait
+- Watching you walk to see if spinal compression is affecting your gait

-Neck X-ray.
-An X-ray can show abnormalities, such as bone spurs, that indicate cervical spondylosis.
-Neck X-ray can also rule out rare and more serious causes for neck pain and stiffness, such as tumors, infections or fractures.
+- Neck X-ray.
+An X-ray can show changes in the spine, such as bone spurs, that indicate cervical spondylosis.
+Neck X-ray can also rule out rare and more serious causes for neck pain and stiffness, such as tumors, cancer, infections or fractures.

 Nerve function tests

-Your doctor might recommend tests to determine if nerve signals are traveling properly to your muscles.
+You may need tests to determine if nerve signals are traveling properly to your muscles.
 Nerve function tests include:

-Electromyography.
+- Electromyography.
 This test measures the electrical activity in your nerves as they transmit messages to your muscles when the muscles are contracting and at rest.

-Nerve conduction study.
-Electrodes are attached to your skin above the nerve to be studied.
+- Nerve conduction study.
+Electrodes are attached to the skin above the nerve to be studied.
 A small shock is passed through the nerve to measure the strength and speed of nerve signals.

-Treatment for cervical spondylosis depends on the severity of your signs and symptoms.
+Treatment for cervical spondylosis depends on its severity.
 The goal of treatment is to relieve pain, help you maintain your usual activities as much as possible, and prevent permanent injury to the spinal cord and nerves.

-Corticosteroids.
+- Corticosteroids.
 A short course of oral prednisone might help ease pain.
 If your pain is severe, steroid injections may be helpful.

-Muscle relaxants.
-Certain drugs, such as cyclobenzaprine, can help relieve muscle spasms in the neck.
+- Muscle relaxants.
+Certain drugs, such as cyclobenzaprine (Amrix, Fexmid), can help relieve muscle spasms in the neck.

-Anti-seizure medications.
-Some epilepsy medications, such as gabapentin (Neurontin, Horizant) and pregabalin (Lyrica), can dull the pain of damaged nerves.
+- Anti-seizure medications.
+Some epilepsy medications can dull the pain of damaged nerves.

-Antidepressants.
-Certain antidepressant medications have been found to help ease neck pain from cervical spondylosis.
+- Antidepressants.
+Certain antidepressant medications can help ease neck pain from cervical spondylosis.